 that’s what they brought to the table and added to the boogaloo, too.
 It’s cued up here.
 Click for the evidence, stay for the moves:

 Okay so, Twenty Million Miles to Earth, 7th Voyage of Sinbad.
 Both movies featured stop-motion animation by the great Ray Harryhausen with its signature stutter and sharpness.
 Here’s the cyclops from Sinbad:

 Can it be true?
 It can!
 Ray Harryhausen was an unwitting contributor, via flip-flop, to one of the four pillars of hip-hop!

 The euro notes, on their back sides, feature illustrations of bridges from different architectural eras.
 None of these bridges exist; the structures are all idealized abstractions.
 The idea, at the time of the euro’s introduction back in 2002, was to avoid favoring one country over another.
 So, for example, here’s the ten’s imaginary span:

 In a suburb of Rotterdam, the Dutch artist Robin Stam is… building the euro-note bridges.

-Here again is the ten’s span — no longer imaginary!
+Here again is the ten’s span—

 (The photo is by Klaas Boonstra; I have shamelessly copied it from the Spiegel website in the service of flip-flop scholarship.)